Topic: The New EU Chemicals Strategy for Sustainability

 Date: Thursday, the 9th of September between 13:00 - 15:00

-We thank all the participants and of course our speakers for stimulating seminar!
+We woud like to thank all the participants and of course our speakers for an interesting and dynamic seminar!

 Urban Boije af Gennäs

 Swedish Chemicals Agency, recently Seconded National Expert at the European Commission

 Title: The EU Chemicals Strategy for Sustainability – Towards a Toxic Free Environment

 Urban Boije af Gennäs has studied biology at the universities of Lund and Uppsala.
 He has been working with environmental and health related topics in public society organizations, public authorities as well as the Swedish Ministry of the Environment and the Ministry of Health and Social Affairs since the early 90's.
 Chemicals policy has been his main line of work since 2002.
 Between 2014 and 2020 he worked as Seconded National Expert to the Directorate-General for the Environment of the European Commission, broadly involved in chemicals and environmental policy, including the development of the EU Chemicals Strategy.
 He currently works the Swedish Chemicals Agency (KemI).

 Title: Acting Watchdog and Bridging Gaps: An NGO perspective on Chemicals Management and Regulation

 Anna Lennquist holds a PhD in ecotoxicology from the University of Gothenburg, Sweden.
 She holds also degree in journalism from the same University and has a strong interest in communicating scientific findings to a wider audience.
 Anna joined ChemSec in 2011.
 She has since focused on substitution, first in the development of the SUBSPORT project and since 2013 as project manager of the SIN List.
 2016-2018 she was also in charge of developing ChemSec Marketplace.
 Lately she has also worked with chemicals and circular economy.